 One study by Think With Google states that “50% of consumers claim that online video helped them make a final purchase decision“.
 This makes video content highly desirable for brands as it can directly affect the path-to-purchase journey.

 An advantage of YouTube Shorts is that it makes video content highly accessible, whether for the creator or consumer.
 This accessibility is achieved through a focus on content created and viewed through mobile devices.
-The app has an inbuilt YouTube Shorts camera meaning that creators do not need access to expensive and specialist equipment to post high-quality content.
+In addition, the app has an inbuilt YouTube Shorts camera meaning that creators do not need access to expensive and specialist equipment to post high-quality content.
 This can benefit brands from both the creation and reach perspectives.

 It is also hoped that Shorts will help to diversify YouTube content to include more short-lived popular trends and ideas that long-form creators don’t see much value in.
-This will also help to draw in Gen-z creators and with them their often large audiences.
+This will also help to draw in Gen-Z creators and with them their often large audiences.

 Video Search Engine

-As previously mentioned, the vast amounts of content on YouTube can be overwhelming for brands when considering how to include the channel in their digital marketing strategies.
+As previously mentioned, the vast amounts of content on YouTube can be overwhelming for brands when considering including the channel in their digital marketing strategies.
 However, by viewing the channel as a video search engine where consumers search for content based on their interests, we can build a clearer picture of how to place content in the right way.
 The vastness and variety of audiences that use the channel mean that as long as you optimise your content, for example, by making sure the titles of your YouTube shorts contain relevant keywords, you will attract the correct users.

 Since YouTube Shorts will be added to your channel library as well as the designated Shorts shelf, they will be accessible to anyone at any time.
 Whilst many short-form content platforms see a significant turnover of popular videos that can disappear as they decrease in views or even on a timer, YouTube Shorts allow people interested in your brand to view your content forever.